awegroup/AWE-Power/README.md

 ## Overview of Scripts

-The model is divided into 4 scripts:
+The code is divided into 5 scripts:

+1. `runMain.m`
-1. `main.m`
+2. `main.m`
-2. `objective.m`
+3. `objective.m`
-3. `constraints.m`
+4. `constraints.m`
-4. `compute.m`
+5. `compute.m`

-(Please ignore the rest of the files when trying to understand the model and the implementation for the first time)
+The model requires definition of an input file.
+Some pre-defined input files can be found in the folder named `Input-sheets`.

 ---

 ## Example Run

-As an example, the model can be run using pre-defined inputs simulating a 150kW system by simply executing 'runMain.m'.
+As an example, the model can be run using pre-defined inputs simulating a 150kW system by simply executing `runMain.m` in the working directory.
 This will also plot all the relevant outputs.

 ---

 ## To Run with User-defined Inputs

-To run the model with user-defined inputs, a data structure named 'inputs' needs to be created with all necessary inputs as defined in 'inputSheet_AP3.m'.
+To run the model with user-defined inputs, a data structure named 'inputs' needs to be created with all necessary inputs as defined in `inputSheet_AP3.m` from the `Input-sheets` folder.
-The model can then be run by parsing the newly defined inputs using the command '[optData,outputs,processedOutputs] = main(inputs);'.
+The model can then be run by calling the newly defined inputs script instead of the pre-defined `InputSheet_AP3.m` at the start of `runMain.m`.

 ### Generated Output Files

-1. 'optData' has the details regarding the optimization.
+1. `optData` has the details regarding the optimization.
-2. 'outputs' has all the raw outputs.
+2. `outputs` has all the raw outputs.
-3. 'processedOutputs' has post-processed outputs with relevant results for better visualization.
+3. `processedOutputs` has post-processed outputs with relevant results for better visualization.

 ---